allenhwkim/mce/docs/a-text-field.md

  |pattern-error| text |Error message when 'pattern' is given with regular expression but not valid.
 Default. 'invalid input text'
  |type-error| text |Error message when 'type' is given but not.
 Default. 'invalid input for type <type>'

- `a-text-field` passes all attributes to `input` field, which means all standard input attributes are acceptable, and it affects the actual input.
+ `mce-text-field` passes all attributes to `input` field, which means all standard input attributes are acceptable, and it affects the actual input.
 Sometime this can cause some strange behaviour, but it's up to user without blocking it.
 For example `type="range"` is not for text field, but still working without error.